anusngh1986/weather_robot_framework/README.md

-# Weather_robot_framework
+# Weather_robot_framework :

-This is a ATDD framework build for Testing https://openweathermap.org website.
+This is a ATDD framework build for doing UI test of website https://openweathermap.org.

-# Pre-requiste for running the framework
+# Pre-requiste for running the framework :
  1.Python 3.7 should be installed in your system.

  2.Robot-framework should be installed in your system.